MyLife-Services/mylife-documentation/fundraising/mylife-grant-programs.md

 # Grant Programs

 This is a first draft of MyLife Grant Preparedness documentation regarding the projects and programs for which we will seek funding.
-The board is requested to use this document to determine
+The board is requested to use this document to determine the top 3 items to begin this grant-seeking process.

+On Wednesday, March 26, 2025, the board decided to initially focus on:

+1. _MyLife Beta Technical Programs_\
+Grants to help us financially build, implement and maintain Beta usage.
+This could include anything from increasing direct member demographic inclusions and/or cultural segments to extending its functionality to a more decentralized technical environment, leaving us quite open to possibilities.
+2. _Digital Legacy Education Programs_\
+Here we are the experts.
+This references any program we could imagine to educate the public on matters of their digital legacy, and the ethical questions of digital dignity, equity and justice.
+These principles are at our core, so whether this looks like digital campaigns or creative interactive technical ones, or whatever, we can guide the conversation.
+3. _Ethical AI Research/Outreach Programs_\
+This sword is double-edged intentionally.
+We are looking for partners in this space of all ilk, those that can provide us technical benefit, like [anonime.io](https://autonomi.com/) or Permanent.org to think tank (influencers?) engines that can support our mission in a connected ecosystem manner.
+But additionally we are able to _be_ the case study for already extant entities, like _AI 2030_.
+So we are both looking outward to express our mission and vision to be seen as much as be the target of research itself.

 ## MyLife Mission